Has Google traffic growth to your small/medium sized business sucked lately?

 If your website is targeting a broad diversity of keyword topics, then your SEO program needs to make sure Google can figure out your web content.

-Below are several SEO tips for 2012 and beyond to help you organize your website so that Google better understands you and hopefully ranks you higher.
+Below are several SEO tips for small business owners to help you organize your website so that Google better understands you and hopefully ranks you higher.

 Main menu tip #1: Keep it simple and easy to scan and intuitive where to click.
 Create a main menu with at most seven to ten choices.
 Many options are expected by searchers such as "Services," "Products," "Blog," "About," "Contact,"etc.